trap-representation/trap-representation.github.io/README.md

 - Do **NOT** use these books, because they are probably the worst books on C (worst as in misleading and full of made up stuff that are not even true) that you'll ever find: `Let Us C`, `Rudiments of Computer Science`, `Programming in ANSI C`
 - Do **NOT** use geeksforgeeks, because 99% of the things there are written by people who don't even have any idea what they're talking about

-As a completely self-taught programmer, I had learned a lot of incorrect stuff by reading these books, and websites, heck even from my school, and I had to relearn almost everything from scratch.
+As a completely self-taught programmer, I had learned a lot of incorrect stuff from these books and websites, heck even my school taught me a heck load of things on C that are totally just made up by the lecturers, and don't even make any sense, and I had to relearn almost everything from scratch.
 The reason I wrote this is so that you don't have to go through the same pain of relearning everything from scratch like I did.

 PS:
 - I don't support the Indian Education System